James L. Foster

+Education

+Foster attended the University of Alberta and was awarded a Bachelor of Arts in 1961 and a Bachelor of Laws in 1964.

 Political career

 Foster ran for a seat to the Alberta Legislature for the first time in the 1967 Alberta general election in the electoral district of Red Deer.
 He finished a close second place out of four candidates but was defeated by incumbent Social Credit MLA William Ure.

 Ure ran for re-election in the new Innisfail electoral district due to redistribution for the 1971 Alberta general election.
 Foster ran in a four-way race for the open seat and improved his popular vote slightly, while Social Credit candidate Fulton Rollings saw his party's popular vote collapse.
 He won his first term in the Alberta legislature defeating Rollings by just over 1,200 votes to pick up the electoral district of the Progressive Conservative party.

 The win helped the Progressive Conservatives form government that year.
 After the election Foster was appointed by Premier Peter Lougheed to the Executive Council of Alberta to serve in his first cabinet as the first Minister of Advanced Education after he split the Education portfolio in two.
 Foster ran for re-election in the 1975 Alberta general election with ministerial advantage.
 He won his second term in office defeating three other candidates and significantly increasing his popular vote to be returned in a landslide.

 After the election Lougheed shuffled his cabinet and Foster was appointed as the Attorney General for the province.
 He held that portfolio until he retired from office at dissolution of the assembly in 1979.